try-supernova/developer-learn/docs/terminology.md

 title: Terminology
 ---

-Pluto's terminology can be a bit confusing at first.
+Supernova's terminology can be a bit confusing at first.
 This page aims to clarify some of the words and acronyms used in the documentation.
 ### 41worker
 Codename for the Process Runtime.